 Quick Summary

 Did you know that only 25% of small businesses are using a CRM?
-Do you know what does this mean for your small business?
+What does this mean for yours?
+It means you might be leaving growth opportunities on the table.
+A CRM—short for Customer Relationship Management—isn’t just another business software.

-Let's explore the 10 best CRM for small businesses and compare their ease of use, core features, and pros and cons to help you find one for your team.
+Let's explore the 10 best CRM for small businesses in detail and compare their ease of use, core features, and pros and cons to help you find one for your team:

 Why You Can Trust CRM.org